SOC 2 Type II audit in progress · EU, US and India data residency · a DPA you can sign

 Zero infrastructure

-No server, no database, no cron jobs.
+No database, no cron jobs.
 Sign up and the queue exists.

 Region-pinned data

-Choose your storage region at signup — data and backups stay inside it.
+Choose United States, EU or India at signup — data and backups stay inside that region.

 Continuous updates